fullstack-hy2020/fullstack-hy2020.github.io/src/content/11/en/part11e.md

 #### 11.19 Build success/failure notification action

-You can find dozens of third party actions from [GitHub Action Marketplace](https://github.com/marketplace?type=actions) by using a search phrase [slack](https://github.com/marketplace?type=actions&query=slack).
+You can find dozens of third party actions from [GitHub Action Marketplace](https://github.com/marketplace?type=actions) by using the search phrase [slack](https://github.com/marketplace?type=actions&query=slack).
 Pick one for this exercise.
 My choice was [action-slack](https://github.com/marketplace/actions/action-slack) since it has quite many starts and a decent documentation.

 Setup the action so that it gives two types of notifications:
 - A success indication if a new version gets deployed